Badija

-Badija is the largest island in archipelago Škoji, near Korčula island in Croatia.
+Badija is the largest island in the Škoji archipelago, near the island of Korčula in Croatia.

 The island is currently unpopulated.
+Franciscan friars from Bosnia came into possession of it in 1398 and established a friary which still stands.
+Under their possession, the island was known as the Rock of St. Peter.

-Franciscans from Bosnia came into possession of the island in 1398.
-They held it until 1949, when it was expropriated by the communist authorities.
+The friars held possession of the island until 1949, when it was expropriated by the communist state government.